 - Download your Content Blocker of choice from the App Store.

 - Open the Settings app.

 - Tap Extensions.

-Though ads are an essential part of the online publishing business for free-to-view content, some ads can be really annoying or downright user-hostile so it's nice that Safari on iOS lets you take more control over your browsing experience.
+Though ads are an essential part of the online publishing business for free-to-view content, some ads can be annoying or downright user-hostile.
+Therefore, it's nice that Safari on iOS lets you take more control over your browsing experience.

 Content blockers on iOS aren't perfect, but they can limit the number of ads you see, reduce the cross-site tracking that occurs, and can even be used to block adult content or certain websites altogether.

 Updated February 2022: With updates to reflect iOS 15.